(Guest writer: Woody Romelus)

 Keeping yourself focused at work can be hard sometimes.
 Here is an occurrence you see too many times before – you start off your day by telling yourself that you will get (insert amount) of the task done today.
 As determined as you are, you might end up having a blunt conversation with your friends, replying and sending out e-mails and of course, get really busy on social outlets – just like most of us here.

-So how do we avoid all these evil attention seeking, unnecessary task and make sure we accomplish what we should be accomplishing on the day itself?
-Our minds are easily wavered and affected and it becomes extremely hard to realign your focus with goals at job task.
+So how do we avoid all these evil attention-seeking, unnecessary tasks and make sure we accomplish what we should be accomplishing on the day itself?
+Our minds are easily wavered and affected and it becomes extremely hard to realign your focus with goals at job tasks.
 Today we are showing you 5 ways to improve your focus at work and how you can possibly discard activity that can divert your attention.
-Now these tips can be subjective but it may be effective for you!
+Now these tips can be subjective but they may be effective for you!

 1. Work in chunks